ASif2660/filter/READMe.md

 Author: M Asif C

+##All the important *.cu and *.cuh are located inside folder cuda-support

 There is a high chance you might come across this error

 warning: calling a __host__ function from a __host__ __device__ function is not allowed